Houthi drones hit two Aramco plants, Saudis say fires contained

 The Houthis’ military spokesman, without providing evidence, said the attacks had achieved direct hits on refineries at both sites, which are over 1,000 km from the Yemeni capital Sanaa, and pledged a widening of attacks on Saudi Arabia.

+The Saudi-led coalition launched two air strikes on Yemen’s northern Saada province, a Houthi stronghold, on Saturday, a Reuters witness said.
+The Houthi-run al Masirah TV said the warplanes targeted a military camp north of Saada city.

-Tensions in the region have escalated in recent months after President Donald Trump pulled the United States out of a 2018 landmark international nuclear deal and extended economic sanctions on Iran.
+Tensions in the region have escalated in recent months after President Donald Trump pulled the United States out of an international nuclear deal and extended economic sanctions on Iran.

 The Houthis hit Shaybah oilfield last month and two oil pumping stations in May.
 Both attacks caused fires but did not disrupt production.